openSUSE/news-o-o/_posts/2011-08-13-opensuse-weekly-news-issue-188-is-out.markdown

               Python can only handle a few limited types of image file.
 One of the file types which will work is .gif, which we will be using here.
 This tutorial**will not work** with jpeg files.

-  * third, you need to have the gif files we™re going to use in your python for kids directory. (...)
+  * third, you need to have the gif files weâ€™re going to use in your python for kids directory. (...)

-
+â€

+â€œ

         [Nettuts+/Andrew Burgess: Ruby for Newbies: Testing with Rspec](http://net.tutsplus.com/tutorials/ruby/ruby-for-newbies-testing-with-rspec/)

 Ruby is a one of the most popular languages used on the web.
-We™re running a Session here on Nettuts+ that will introduce you to Ruby, as well as the great frameworks and tools that go along with Ruby development.
-In this episode, you™ll learn about testing your Ruby code with [Rspec](http://rspec.info/), one of the best testing libraries in the business. (...)
+Weâ€™re running a Session here on Nettuts+ that will introduce you to Ruby, as well as the great frameworks and tools that go along with Ruby development.
+In this episode, youâ€™ll learn about testing your Ruby code with [Rspec](http://rspec.info/), one of the best testing libraries in the business. (...)

-
+â€

 ### For System Administrators

+â€œ

         [Wazi/Juliet Kemp: Supercharge Nagios with Plugins](http://olex.openlogic.com/wazi/2011/supercharge-nagios-with-plugins/)

 [Nagios](http://olex.openlogic.com/packages/nagios) is a great application for monitoring your systems, allowing you to set alert levels and trip actions when those levels are reached.
 The software uses a plugin-based structure; even the most simple functions (such as check_ssh and check_disk) are plugins.
-This makes Nagios incredibly flexible; if there™s something you want to monitor, and you can think of a way to write it, you can write a plugin, hook it into Nagios, and start running it.
+This makes Nagios incredibly flexible; if thereâ€™s something you want to monitor, and you can think of a way to write it, you can write a plugin, hook it into Nagios, and start running it.
 But even better than that: for most things you might want to monitor, someone has already done written the plugin for you. (...)

-
+â€

+â€œ

         [Houcem Hachicha: Nmap : The Pentester's One Step Shop to Network Domination ](http://aim4r.blogspot.com/2011/08/nmap-pentesters-one-step-shop-to.html)